 How do you get meaning from your Bible?
 In an age of relativity there could me countless answers.
-Even if you have never given thought to the question, you’re probably already living your answer.
-This is a question of basic belief and must need be answered to live, yet it does not wait for you to check-in cognitively before the answer is put into practice.
+Even if you’ve never given thought to the question, you’re probably already living your answer.
+The question is one of basic belief and must need be answered to live, yet it does not wait for you to check-in cognitively before the answer is put into practice.

 Let’s take a look at the often applied biblical passage in Philippians 4:13.

 “I can do all things through Him who gives me strength.”